 There is nothing better than the smell of citrus blossoms in late winter and early spring.
 The popularity of citrus has increased as many homeowners are creating urban backyard orchards in Central Texas.
 Commercial citrus operations are typically found in the Lower Rio Grande Valley where the threat of hard freezes is lessened.
 In fact, Texas is ranked 3rd in US citrus production.
 You can have citrus in our area as long as you choose the right variety, put it in the right place, and pay a little attention to their care and maintenance requirements.

 Most citrus are grafted onto a cold hardy trifoliate orange (Poncirus) rootstock.
-They usually bloom anywhere from late fall to early spring and occasionally you will still have ripening fruit on the plant as it is blooming and setting fruit for the next year.
+They usually bloom anywhere from late fall to early spring, and occasionally you will still have ripening fruit on the plant as it is blooming and setting fruit for the next year.
 ‘Carrizo’ rootstocks are a trifoliate orange rootstock cross which gives trees a little faster growth rate and also cause them to get a little taller.
 Occasionally you will find citrus grafted on a ‘flying dragon’ root stock, which is a dwarfing root stock.
-Plants grown on these root stocks will maintain a smaller size and are well suited to growing in containers.
+Plants grown on these root stocks will maintain a smaller size with full-size fruit, and are well suited to growing in containers.

-Pruning – Pruning is rarely necessary on fruit trees.
+Pruning: Pruning is rarely necessary on fruit trees.
 Only prune your citrus trees to control tree size or to remove dead, diseased, or damaged wood.

-Planting- Citrus trees prefer well drained slightly acidic soils but will tolerate a soil pH range of 6 to 8.
+Planting: Citrus trees prefer well drained slightly acidic soils but will tolerate a soil pH range of 6 to 8.
 They do well in a container as long as you protect the plant and more importantly, the roots, from freezing weather.
 Citrus need at least 4-6 hours of direct sun for the best fruit production and healthy growth.

-If you want to grow your citrus in a pot, choose a quality potting soil, such as Happy Frog Potting Soil, or Fox Farm Strawberry Fields Potting Soil.
+To grow your citrus in a pot, choose a quality potting soil, such as Happy Frog Potting Soil, or Fox Farm Strawberry Fields Potting Soil.

 When it is time to move your citrus to a larger pot, do not go more than 4”-6” larger each time you re-pot.
 Do not pick the tree up by the trunk to get it out of the pot.
 Turn the pot on its side and gently ease the root ball out of the pot.
 Handle it by the root ball only, and plant it at the exact same depth that it was planted in in the original pot.
 Never water your citrus with a saucer under the pot.
 When the top of the soil is dry 2”-3” down, water WELL!
 Let the water go through the pot over and over again.
 I prefer to plant my citrus in the plastic nursery pots, then “double pot” them into my decorative pot.
 This makes it much more manageable to move indoors in the winter, and to transplant when needed.